 J.E.Parry was Shropshire's strongest player at the turn of the century.
 In a Hereford Times article 11/08/1948 T.H.Chetwynd recalls finishing runner up to Parry in the 1899 Shropshire Individual Championship.
 Sadly records and presumably the trophy for the event during this period have not survived.
 Parry also played on top board in the county team and won the Shrewsbury Club Championship in 1899, 1901, and 1904.
+He competed in the British championships on several occasions including the 1906 tournament held in Shrewsbury.
 He later moved on playing his chess for South Manchester.

 According to a contemporary edition of